 by Philip Pullman

 A series we’ve read so many times we’ve lost count, ‘His Dark Materials’ offers one of the greatest fantasy worlds ever created.
 Centered on a little girl named Lyra and her ‘dæmon’ Pantalaimon as they unravel a universe of history-changing mysteries, this famous series explores topics of fanatic devotion, humanism, and the benefits and drawbacks of knowledge.
-A coming-of-age story unlike any other, Lyra is tasked with saving – not just the world – but all of the worlds.
+In this riveting coming-of-age story, Lyra is tasked with saving – not just the world – but all of the worlds.

 This series is so popular that it was turned into a major motion picture, but failed at the box office because fans felt it took too many liberties with the original plot.
 Now, His Dark Materials has benefitted from an HBO reboot, starring Ruth Wilson, James McAvoy, and Lin-Manuel Miranda, that is incredibly faithful to the source material and is one of the best shows to emerge in 2019/2020.